-Update: The URI of the SPARQL update endpoint to connect to.
-Only valid for connections with Type set to sparql.
+Update: The URI identifier of the node in the DotNetRDF configuration file that configures the SPARQL update endpoint to connect to.
 If this option is used in a connection string, then the Query property must also be provided.

 OptimisticLocking: Specifies if optimistic locking should be enabled for the connection by default.
 Note that this setting can be overridden in code, allowing developers full control over whether or not optimistic locking is used.
 This option is only used by the Data Object Layer and Entity Framework and is currently not supported on connections of type dotNetRDF